 Food cost is the difference between a restaurant that runs profitably and one that quietly bleeds margin every shift.
 Most operators know the number matters.
 Far fewer know exactly what their food cost percentage is on each dish — and even fewer recalculate when supplier prices shift, which they do constantly.

-This page gives you a free restaurant food cost calculator, the formula behind it, industry benchmarks for what's healthy, and a downloadable spreadsheet template for tracking your whole menu.
+This page gives you a free restaurant food cost calculator, the formula for calculating your food cost percentage, benchmarks for the ideal food cost by restaurant type, and a downloadable spreadsheet template for tracking your whole menu.
 Use it now and recalculate every quarter.

 Free Restaurant Food Cost Calculator